AmesingFlank/taichi/blog_0/blog_0.md

 x = ti.Vector.field(3, float, (N, N))
 v = ti.Vector.field(3, float, (N, N))
 ```
 These three lines declares `x` and `v` to be 2D array of size `N` by `N`, where each element of the array is a 3-dimensional vector of floating point numbers.
 In taichi, arrays are referred to as "field"s, and these two fields respectively record the position and velocity of the point masses.
+Notice that, if you initialized taichi to run on a CUDA GPU, these fields/arrays will automatically be stored in GPU memory.

 Apart from the cloth, we also need to define the ball in the middle:
 ```python